Project Foodie

 Commerce Integration Layer

 Deep integrations with Amazon and Instacart allow users to purchase tools or order ingredients directly from the recipe context.
-The affiliate layer generates revenue while maintaining a seamless user experience—one tap from "I need this pan" to cart.
+The affiliate layer earns revenue without getting in the way.
+One tap from "I need this pan" to cart.

 Resilient Timer System